Deconstructing the Properties of Solar Super Active Region 13664 in the Context of the Historic Geomagnetic Storm of 2024 May 10-11: Methods and Results

 \subsection{Does the size and flux of AR 13664 qualify it to be a super active region?}

-The maximum area of active pixels (AREA\_ACR, henceforth area) of AR 13664 during its lifetime is 4394.67 \(\mathrm{\mu}\)Hem (where \(\mathrm{1\ \mu}\)Hem \(\sim 3043675.5\ \mathrm{km^{2}}\), it would take around 104 Earths to cover the whole AR 13664) as measured by the SDO/HMI (refer Figure \ref{fig:Figure 2}).
+The maximum area of active pixels (AREA\_ACR, henceforth area) of AR 13664 during its lifetime is 4394.67 \(\mathrm{\mu}\)Hem (where \(\mathrm{1\ \mu}\)Hem \(\sim 3043675.5\ \mathrm{km^{2}}\), it would take around 104 Earths to cover the whole AR 13664) as measured by the SDO/HMI (refer to Figure \ref{fig:Figure 2}).
 As per the RGO/NOAA database, RGO equivalent area of AR 13664 is equal to 3360 \(\mathrm{\mu}\)Hem.
-Comparing this value of area with the distribution of maximum areas of all the sunspot groups in the RGO/NOAA database we find that AR 13664 ranks at 99.95 percentile, i.e., the top \(0.05\%\) over the period 1874 May-2024 June (refer Figure \ref{fig:Figure 3}).
+Comparing this value of area with the distribution of maximum areas of all the sunspot groups in the RGO/NOAA database we find that AR 13664 ranks at 99.95 percentile, i.e., the top \(0.05\%\) over the period 1874 May-2024 June (refer to Figure \ref{fig:Figure 3}).
 From SHARP data we find the total unsigned LOS flux of AR 13664 to be equal to \(8.76 \times 10^{22}\) Mx.
 For the combined MDI and HMI era this value of flux stands at 99.10 percentile over the period 1996 April-2024 June.
+Note that during the second (Earth facing) transit of AR 13664 -- with re-designated NOAA number AR 13697 -- the area and flux had significantly reduced, emphasizing the role of AR decay and evolution in governing the activity of ARs.
+For comparison, relative to the largest ARs of the previous two solar cycles 23 and 24 (AR 10486 and AR 12192 respectively), AR 13664 ranks slightly lower in terms of size (refer to Figure \ref{fig:Figure 3}a).
+And the unsigned line-of-sight flux values for these two ARs (AR 10486 and AR 12192) exceed that of AR 13664's flux (refer to Figure \ref{fig:Figure 3}b).
 Our analysis show that only 22 out of 42114 ARs are larger than AR 13664 in terms of size over the period 1874 May-2024 June and only 37 out of 4237 ARs exceed its LOS magnetic flux content over the period 1996 April-2024 June.
 Given its large area, based on our analysis AR 13664 qualifies as a super active region \citep[SAR; see also][]{Chen_2011_aanda}.